Top 5 Blue Jays Highlights: 4/2/17 – 4/9/17

 Posted byon

-No worries, Blue Jays Mic is here for you!
-I’ll be doing casual, nerve-wracking play-by-play of our Toronto Blue Jays everyday during the regular season.
+Episode 6 of Blue Jays Mic, which means another casual, nerve-wracking play-by-play of our Toronto Blue Jays.

 Enjoy the ballgame: Bottom of the 9th inning.
-Blue Jays are trailing the Brewers 4-3 at the Rogers Centre … Kevin Pillar, Josh Donaldson and Devon Travis are due up.
+Blue Jays are behind the Brewers 2-0 at the Rogers Centre …

 Any questions you want to ask me?
 Want to talk Jays?
 Be a guest on the podcast?